Career Coaching & Career Advice Blog

-Sometimes, the language we use can go a long way toward creating an impression.
-Savvy candidates communicate and convey that they are being selective in who they talk to and opportunities that they apply to.
-This is smart job search strategy anyway, but is very important in managing your impression of freshness.
+Sometimes, our language can go a long way toward creating an impression.
+Savvy candidates communicate and convey that they are being selective in who they talk to and the opportunities that they target.
+This is a smart job search strategy anyway but it is very important in managing your impression of freshness.

 Savvy candidates stay busy when their job search is going to prolong.
 Having a consulting assignment allows you to wear the hat of someone employed and again, increases your freshness in the eyes of the person hiring or recruiting.

 I know the concept sounds unfair.
 But, this is one of those implicit, unspoken mental programs running in the heard of people who review resumes.
 Best to be aware of it.

 - Announcements (11)